nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

 * **Enhancement:** Implemented zoom link management feature.
 This includes the following functionalities: add zoom link, edit zoom link, delete zoom link
   * **What is does:** This feature allows users to manage a list of zoom links for various module lessons in each distinct module.
   * **Justification:** This feature enhances the product significantly since users are enrolled in numerous modules and might have a substantial number of zoom links to keep track of.
-These features can allow users to manage zoom links more efficiently.
   * **Highlights:** In-depth analysis of Module and its behaviour is required since ZoomLink and ModuleLesson is coupled with module.
                 This is important as it prevents unexpected regressions when zoom link commands are modified.
   * Relevant Pull requests: [\#80](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/80)